SAP-samples/teched2022-DA161/exercises/ex1/README.md

 ![image](https://user-images.githubusercontent.com/112718519/199084307-0511fa19-fbed-4aac-b785-436c935ab24c.png)

+🚩 However, as Product is a hierarchial dimension, we want to drill down into the Product Dimension so that we can see a more detailed view of our Gross Profit.

 23. Let's try drilling via the Builder Panel.
 Click the **Drill** icon in the SAP_XPA_Product Dimension.
 24. Click on **Level 2**

 ![image](https://user-images.githubusercontent.com/112718519/199084418-1e53b310-cb01-47b8-9475-d87c7cd71e27.png)

+🚩 We can now see data for our Gross Profit per Product.
+Based on this breakdown we can see that Youth Bikes bring us the most Gross Profit in comparison to any other product that we offer.

+Let's resize and reposition the visualization for better readability.

 25. Scroll to the right of the dashboard
 26. Click and hold the border of the chart to move the object